Turkey Brine

 Instructions

-- 3To brine, remove the neck and giblets from the turkey (discard or save for gravy).
-Line a large bucket, tub, pot, cooler, or other similar vessel large enough to hold the turkey and brine snugly with a brining bag.
-Place your uncooked turkey in the bag.
+- 2Remove the neck and giblets from the whole chicken and discard or reserve for another use.
+Line a large brining bag, bucket, or vessel with enough capacity to hold the chicken and brine snugly.

 Nutrition — Per Serving